 Finally, the game includes power armored ECBS infantry which use jet packs for increased mobility, have personal shield and stealth systems, and operate in agile cloud units called “rally groups.”

-As a player you take the role of a “Tech Commander” training and running missions from your command center using a virtual, holographic rendition of the area of operation and relaying orders to the battlefield via secure remote link.
+Our players take the role of a “Tech Commander” A leader in the future who runs combat operations from command center with virtual, holographic rendition of the area of operation called a battle table, and relaying orders to the battlefield via secure remote link.
+Leading up to and In between missions TechCommanders train in a free for all fast-paced scenarios called deathmatching pitting the commander against every other unit on the board!

-There are two basic game types to pick from:
+TechCommander has two main game types to choose from:

 Skirmish games